Jchow2/python-market-segmentation-analysis/README.md

 # 📖 **Project Description**

-Sauti has requested the Miller Center team to perform limited aggregate analysis of all of our user's behavior - on a project evaluation basis.
-Better understanding our user's interactions will allow Sauti to better optimize their menu design and explore the feasibility of smart menus based on user predicted behavior.
+This project performs limited aggregate analysis of all their user's behavior - on a project evaluation basis.
+Better understanding our user's interactions will allow for better optimization of their menu design and explore the feasibility of smart menus based on user predicted behavior.

 ## **Cluster Segmentation Model**

-The setup and structure of the clustering segmentation model was used in this project to identify distinct user segments based on demographic data and interaction behavior sourced from the Sauti platform.
-Sauti offers a range of information services to users in Kenya, Uganda, Rwanda, and Tanzania via a cellular network.
+The setup and structure of the clustering segmentation model was used in this project to identify distinct user segments based on demographic data and interaction behavior sourced from the non-profit platform.
+They offer a range of information services to users in Kenya, Uganda, Rwanda, and Tanzania via a cellular network.
 Users access these services by dialing a shortcode and navigating through numbered menus.
 The platform, available in multiple languages, updates hourly with current information covering:
 - Market Prices
 - Virtual Marketplace
 - Currency Exchange Rates